rcmelendez/xmrig-docker/README.md

 ```
 **Step 3:** Edit the [`xmrig.yaml`](https://github.com/rcmelendez/xmrig-docker/blob/main/xmrig.yaml) file.
 Things you may want to modify include:
 - `replicas`: number of desired pods to be running.
-- `image:tag`: to view all available versions, go to the [Tags](https://hub.docker.com/r/rcmelendez/xmrig/tags) tab of this Docker Hub repo.
+- `image:tag`: to view all available versions, go to the [Tags](https://hub.docker.com/r/rcmelendez/xmrig/tags) tab of the Docker Hub repo.
 - `resources`: set appropriate values for `cpu` and `memory` requests/limits.
 - `affinity`: the manifest will schedule only one pod per node, if that's not the desired behavior, remove the `affinity` block.